Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Experimental Setup

 We used the Open Coding Technique~\cite{khandkar2009open}, a qualitative data analysis method, to analyze and categorize the identified issues.
 This approach enabled us to systematically label and categorize the collected information, identify emerging themes and patterns, and construct a conceptual framework from the raw issues.
 The process involved the following key steps:

 \textbf{(1)} \textit{Coding process:} The initial step involved thoroughly reviewing the collected initial issues and deconstructing them into smaller segments for close examination.
 We analyzed these segments to identify relationships, similarities, and dissimilarities.
 We assigned appropriate codes to each segment to facilitate further analysis, enabling us to identify and categorize them systematically for subsequent analysis.
+This process was conducted in isolation for each of the team members to eliminate bias in the coding process.

 \textbf{(2)} \textit{Iterative process:} Open coding is an iterative process that involves revisiting the segments and individual items multiple times.
-After an initial round of coding, we search for new concepts and patterns, by continually refining our coding scheme until we reached data saturation.
+After an initial round of coding, we searched for new concepts and patterns by continually refining our coding scheme until we reached data saturation.

 \textbf{(3)} \textit{Emergent coding:} With emergent coding, codes and categories emerged directly from the data itself, allowing themes and patterns to be identified inductively.
 This approach prevented us from imposing preconceived notions and theories, ensuring a data-driven analysis.